 Two things influence the quality of an online course: the educational material you use and the way you present it.
 The latter aspect is dependent on the equipment and instruments you use.
 If you are not greedy and purchase high-quality equipment, you may not need to rent a studio or hire an expert because you’ll achieve an outstanding result even without these expenses.
 This article will be helpful for anyone who thinks about launching a distance course and wants to become a professional in this endeavor.
 Here we’ll identify what equipment you must buy to hold a webinar.

 You need to buy a high-quality microphone for any webinar format: will it be audio lessons, or you decide to overlay a voice on a presentation, stream a live video, or use screen sharing — all these formats presuppose you record your voice using a microphone.
-Some course creators use headphones or smartphones to record voice because modern devices have a decent recording quality; however, they still concede to microphones.
+Some course and webinar creators use headphones or smartphones to record voice because modern devices have a decent recording quality; however, they still concede to microphones.
 Put yourself in the shoes of an ordinary listener of a course.
 Would it be interesting to you to listen to a low-quality recording that’s almost inaudible?
 Of course not.
 Still, resist buying a microphone?
 Be ready that students’ attendance and participation will decrease from the very beginning.

 That’s why the first piece of equipment you should buy is a microphone: cardioid, shotgun, condenser, or any other type that suits your needs.
 Nowadays, you can find a microphone to any taste and wallet, and even budget models help sound better.
 There’s a pattern: the more expensive the device, the higher the quality.
 The key thing you must keep in mind is to avoid using an in-built smartphone or laptop microphone.